Skip to main content

 Create or edit a Step

-Via the Workflow Canvas, click the plus + icon to create a new Step, or click on existing Step to view or configure its key components.
+Via the Workflow Canvas, click the plus + icon to create a new Step, or click on an existing Step to view or configure its key components.

 Configure the Step

-When configuring a Step, you must understand its basic anatomy.
+To properly configure a Step, you must understand its basic anatomy.

 Step Anatomy